-- Dedicating a minimum of 30% of seats in private transportation to be empty to allow more space between guests,
+- Dedicating a minimum of 30% of seats in private transportation to be empty to allow more space between guests (where possible),

-- When possible avoiding large crowds, visiting sites during low-traffic periods.
+- When possible avoid large crowds, and visit sites during low-traffic periods.

 After your tour

-Just because we’ve said our goodbyes and our tour has officially wrapped, doesn’t mean we’ve stopped looking out for you.
+Just because we’ve said our goodbyes and our tour has officially wrapped doesn’t mean we’ve stopped looking out for you.
 We’ll be keeping an ear to the ground, listening for any transmissions that may have occurred during your tour.
-And if something comes up, you’ll be the first to know.
+And if something comes up, you’ll be notified as soon as reasonably possible.

 Although we’re taking every precaution to minimize health & safety risks, we realize issues may arise.
-This is why we’re creating internal documents outlining contingency plans for foreseeable world events including—but not limited to—Covid-19.
+This is why we have internal documents outlining contingency plans for foreseeable world events, including—but not limited to—COVID-19.
 It is our goal that guests such as yourself will rest easy knowing we take your health & safety to heart.